Maximum residue levels for benthiavalicarb

 Summary

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to reduce the maximum residule levels (MRLs) for benthiavalicarb on grapes and tomatoes to the limit of determination (LOD) (G/SPS/N/EU/843).
+The European Union (EU) has reduced the maximum residue levels (MRLs) for benthiavalicarb on grapes and tomatoes to the limit of determination (LOD).
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)
-For all other foods, MRLs are already set at the LOD, but some of these will also be lowered to reflect improvements in analytical methods.
+For all other foods, MRLs were already set at the LOD, but some of these are also lowered to reflect the development of more sensitive analytical methods.

-EU proposes to set benthivalicarb MRLs to LOD for all products, with impacts on grapes and tomatoes
+EU sets benthivalicarb MRLs to LOD for all products, with impacts on grapes and tomatoes

-Draft Commission Regulation amending Annexes II and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products
+Commission Regulation (EU) 2026/147 of 22 January 2026 amending Annexes II and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products

 Update

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to reduce the maximum residule levels (MRLs) for benthiavalicarb on grapes and tomatoes to the limit of determination (LOD) (G/SPS/N/EU/843).
+The European Union (EU) has reduced the maximum residue levels (MRLs) for benthiavalicarb on grapes and tomatoes to the limit of determination (LOD).
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)
-For all other foods, MRLs are already set at the LOD, but some of these will also be lowered to reflect improvements in analytical methods.
+For all other foods, MRLs were already set at the LOD, but some of these are also lowered to reflect the development of more sensitive analytical methods.

 Impacted Products